waico/SKAB/README.md

 <a name="notebooks"></a>
 # Notebooks
 The [notebooks](notebooks/) folder contains python notebooks with the code for the proposed leaderboard results reproducing.
+This folder also contains short description of the algorithms and references to papers and code.

-We have calculated the results for seven quite common anomaly detection algorithms:
+We have calculated the results for following common anomaly detection algorithms:
 - Hotelling's T-squared statistics;
 - Hotelling's T-squared statistics + Q statistics based on PCA;
 - Isolation forest;
-- LSTM-based NN;
+- LSTM-based NN (LSTM);
 - Feed-Forward Autoencoder;
+- LSTM Autoencoder (LSTM-AE);
+- LSTM Variational Autoencoder (LSTM-VAE);
+- Convolutional Autoencoder (Conv-AE);
 - Multi-Scale Convolutional Recurrent Encoder-Decoder (MSCRED);
 - Multivariate State Estimation Technique (MSET).